What is a Social Insurance Number (SIN)?

 What kind of permits do I need to work with Faber?

-There are two types of permits that will allow you to be a Faber Worker.
+There are two types of permits that will allow you to work on the Faber Work platform.
 Having either a Work Permit or Study Permit issued by the IRCC or CIC could make you eligible to work through Faber.
 If you do not have a Work Permit or Study Permit, you will need to get one before finding work on our platform.

 What is a work permit, and what types can be used on Faber?